Avon Valley

 Northam

 Located just over an hour from Perth City on the Great Eastern Highway, Northam provides a great base from which to explore the Avon Valley.
 Northam is WA's largest inland town and is home to a great number of heritage listed buildings.
-Exploring the towns architecture on foot is a rewarding experience and along the way you'll also discover many craft and curio shops.
-There's also a wide range of cafes and restaurants from alfresco to fine dining.
+Exploring the towns architecture on foot is a rewarding experience and along the way you'll also discover many craft shops and cafes.

 Toodyay